Lyapunov functions for linear damped wave equations in one-dimensional space with dynamic boundary conditions: Numerical schemes and simulations.

-As the main idea of this discretization scheme is to have a good approximation of the energy, we suggest going on with this idea using symplectic integrator scheme, see \cite{Donnelly2005} and references within.
+which represents the disturbance, and with } The control $U(t)$ is computed through \begin{subnumcases}{} { \dot\eta_v(t)} = y(t)-y_\text{ref},\\ U(t)=-k_i { \eta_v(t)} -k_p (y(t)-y_\text{ref}). \end{subnumcases} As the main idea of this discretization scheme is to have a good approximation of the energy, we suggest going on with this idea using symplectic integrator scheme, see \cite{Donnelly2005} and references within.
 These methods, like the Crank-Nicolson method have the property preserve the energy as time evolves.
 It is known that for a system which has an eigenvalue in ${\bf i} \mathbb{R}$ explicit schemes are unstable, and implicit schemes are exponentially stable see \cite{Donnelly2005}.
 As our system has structurally the zero eigenvalue, symplectic numerical discretization schemes tend to give better behaviors approximation.

 The idea of a symplectic scheme is to combine an implicit scheme together with an explicit one.
 This leads to

 The second line is implicit, but $R$ in our case is a diagonal matrix and so the associated inverse matrix is easily computed